 Roadmap summary

 During the year a number of new features were introduced without introducing backward compatibility issues or loss of service (details given below).
 The internal GOCDB release procedure served as template for the new EGI core operations tool release procedure.
 Time was spent engaging with the WLCG Information-Systems Task Force to provide input into their information system review, designed to inform the future evolution of the WLCG information system.
 Given the successful delivery of WLCG feature-requests, WLCG have since decided to prototype GOCDB (and OIM in the US) as a candidate system to replace the BDII (currently under review).
-Effort was also spent researching Federated Identity Management (FIM) solutions for EGI and the ELIXIR Competence Center.
+Effort was also spent researching Federated Identity Management (FIM) solutions for EGI and the ELIXIR Competence Centre.
 The GOCDB test system was used to test/develop the ProxyIdP as an attribute provider and service provider.
 All findings/recommendations were disseminated on the GOCDB wiki.
 During the year, time was also spent on operational support and service delivery.

-Existing tasks: Three major GOCDB updates (v5.4, 5.5, 5.6) were released during the period which addressed a number of core tasks.
+Existing tasks: three major GOCDB updates (v5.4, 5.5, 5.6) were released during the period which addressed a number of core tasks.
 Version 5.4 addressed tasks 4.2.0 and 4.2.1.
 This included extending the data model, role action logging, fine-grained content rendering and refactoring the downtime time-zone logic.
 Version 5.5 completed task 4.2.2 for multi-tenant/multi-project support and also integrated the task for Federated AAI and integration with the EGI ProxyIdP (formerly listed as task 4.2.6).
 Task 4.2.3 was completed for the first release of the operational tools.

 New tasks: A number of new high-priority tasks were added to the roadmap during the year to address the requirements of the WLCG user community.
 These were addressed in the v5.6 release (now listed as task 4.2.4).
 This included the introduction of reserved scope tags for WLCG, a new downtime calendar with fine grained downtime filtering, and bulk edit/upload of custom property files.
 A new/ongoing task was introduced to apply forced paging on a number of core API methods to address server loading issues (4.2.4.1).
 A new/ongoing task (4.2.5) was introduced to develop a writeable rest API as requested by WLCG and the EGI Federated Cloud.

 Previously documented tasks for object diff auditing of core objects and for new NGI Certification/Suspension rules were de-prioritised (now under task 4.2.6).
-The remaining task to refactor the UI (4.2.7) is currently less well defined and new tasks will undoubtedly emerge.
+The remaining task to refactor the UI (4.2.7) is currently less well-defined and new tasks will undoubtedly emerge.
 The updated roadmap is given below.

 Table 6 – GOCDB